How To Add Captions & Subtitles To Twitter Videos

 Select the duration of your video (maximum 2 minutes 20 seconds).
 Click Done.

-You can now add text and tweet your video with open captions!
+You can now add text and tweet your video with captions!

 How to Add Subtitles to Twitter Videos